makeplans/makeplans-api/readme.md

 `POST /events/recurring` will create a multiple events.

 The recurrence format follows the [iCalendar specification](https://tools.ietf.org/html/rfc5545).
-The attributes for reccurence are: `RRULE`, `RDATE`, `EXDATE`.
+The attributes for recurrence are: `RRULE`, `RDATE`, `EXDATE`.
 For an introduction and examples of these parameters see [this section from the iCalendar specification](http://www.kanzaki.com/docs/ical/rrule.html).

 In the iCalendar specification the recurrence is based on values in `DTSTART` and `DTEND`.
 This is set by `starts_at` and `ends_at` from `event`.

 All recurring events will except for `starts_at` and `ends_at` have the same attributes based on the specified parameters in `event`.

 All events created by the recurring pattern gets the same UUID in `collection_id`.
-As the collection name implies, and as is possible with the iCalendar specification, this is not necessarirly only for recurrence (i.e. 9am-10am each Friday until December 1st) but also for multiple specific times (as can be specified with `RDATE`).
+As the collection name implies, and as is possible with the iCalendar specification, this is not necessarily only for recurrence (i.e. 9am-10am each Friday until December 1st) but also for multiple specific times (as can be specified with `RDATE`).

 Only the `collection_id` is returned.
 No events are created at the time of request as they will be processed by the server in the background due to the volume of events that it is possible to create at one time.
-A succesful response with a `collection_id` does in no way indicate that any events will be created.
+A successful response with a `collection_id` does in no way indicate that any events will be created.
 The first event as defined in `event` is however validated.
 If it is not valid errors details are returned in the same way as creating a single event.
-In such a case recurring rules are not applied and you must adjust the request until validation is succesful.
+In such a case recurring rules are not applied and you must adjust the request until validation is successful.

-#### Parameters for reccurrence
+#### Parameters for recurrence

-The parameters for reccurence are not set in `event` but in `recurrence`.
+The parameters for recurrence are not set in `event` but in `recurrence`.

 <table>
   <tr><th>Name</th><th>Type</th><th>Description</th></tr>